 Economic growth forecasts have been revised downwards in most countries, but the incertitude regarding the duration or the evolution of the crisis persist.
-Under the pressure of the Covid-19 pandemic expansion, today it is supposed that a huge global crisis will follow in all fields (humanitarian, social, economic).
-The pandemic impact is difficult to be evaluated until it stops or at least its peak will be reached.
-As a contribution to such work, we propose an estimation-simulation model, as an alternative to other models coming from probabilistic, genetic algorithms or other approaches.
-In order to analyse the dynamics of the spread of epidemic among the population, we built a model with differential equations for a special logistic time-function, which resulted in certain key-values and four phases of its evolution.
-Moreover, by simulating the daily dynamics of pandemic at three levels (world, EU, and Romania) we estimated the impact of pandemic on the economic growth until the end of this year.
+Under the pressure of the Covid-19 pandemic expansion, today it is supposed that a huge global crisis to follow in all fields (humanitarian, social, economic).
+The pandemic impact is difficult to be evaluated until it will be stopped or at least its peak will be reached.
+As a contribution to such work, we propose an estimation-simulation model, as an alternative to other models coming from probabilistic, genetic algorithms or other approach.
+In order to analyse the dynamics of the spread of epidemic among the population, we built a model with differential equations for a special time-function of logistic type, from which resulted certain key-values and four phases in its evolution.
+Moreover, by simulating the daily dynamics of pandemic at three levels (world, EU, and Romania) we estimated the impact of pandemic on the economic growth to the end of this year.